 Original problem: Ants versus humans.
 The average mass of an adult human is about 65 kilograms while the average mass of an ant is approximately $4 \times 10^{\circ}(-3)$ grams.
 The total human population in the world is approximately 6.84 billion and it is estimated that there are currently about 10,000 trillion ants alive.
-Based on these values, how does the total mass of all living ants compare to the total mass of all living humans?
-Modeling problem: Consider the problem above, but to calculate the mass of all humans, model the average weight of a human (not just an adult).
+Based on these values, how does the total mass of all living ants compare to the total mass of all living humans?9 Modeling problem: Consider the problem above, but to calculate the mass of all humans, model the average weight of a human (not just an adult).

-DIMENSIONS SCORE OF O SCORE OF I SCORE OF 2 SCORE OF 3 SCORE OF 4 FIRST SIX PLUS ONE MINI GOLF HOLES ARE CONSTRUCTED USING GEOGEBRA Not completed at all Mini golf course holes are constructed with major issues Mini golf course holes are constructed with minor issues and no practice hole is included Mini golf course holes are constructed with minor issues Mini golf course holes are well constructed COORDINATES OF CORNERS OF HOLES AND CUP ARE IN THE REPORT Coordinates not included at all Coordinates of all holes are included, but not even close to correct Coordinates of all holes are included with major issues Coordinates of all holes are perfect PERIMETER Perimeter not included at all Perimeters of all holes are included, but not even close to correct oles are included, holes are included holes are included ut not even close to with major issues with minor issues Perimeters of all holes are perfect AREA Areas not included at all Areas of all holes are included, but not even close to correct Areas of all holes are included with major issues Areas of all holes are included with minor issues Areas of all holes are perfect PARALLEL LINES AND ANGLES Parallel lines and angle measures not included at all Parallel lines and angle measures of all holes are included, but not even close to correct Parallel lines and angle measures of all holes are included with major issues Parallel lines and angle measures of all holes are included with minor issues Parallel lines and angle measures of all holes are perfect COMPOSITION OF POLYGONS AND SOLIDS Composition of polygons and solids not mentioned d solids polygons and solids polygons and solids polygons and solids Composition of polygons and solids described perfectly SURFACE AREA Surface Areas not computed Surface Areas computed, but not even close to correct mputed, but not computed, but with computed with only Surface Areas computed perfectly VOLUME Volumes not computed Volumes computed, but not even close to correct Volumes computed, but with some major errors Volumes computed, but with only minor errors Volumes computed perfectly
+DIMENSIONS SCORE OF O SCORE OF I SCORE OF 2 SCORE OF 3 SCORE OF 4 FIRST SIX PLUS ONE MINI GOLF HOLES Are constructed Using geogebra Not completed at all Mini golf course holes are constructed with major issues Mini golf course holes are constructed with minor issues and no practice hole is included Mini golf course holes are constructed with minor issues Mini golf course holes are well constructed COORDINATES OF Corners of Holes And Cup are in the Report Coordinates not included at all Coordinates of all holes are included, but not even close to correct Coordinates of all holes are included with major issues Coordinates of all holes are included with minor issues Coordinates of all holes are perfect PERIMETER Perimeter not included at all Perimeters of all holes are included, but not even close to correct Perimeters of all holes are included with major issues Perimeters of all holes are included with minor issues Perimeters of all holes are perfect AREA Areas not included at all Areas of all holes are included, but not even close to correct Areas of all holes are included with major issues Areas of all holes are included with minor issues Areas of all holes are perfect PARALLEL LINES AND ANGLES Parallel lines and angle measures not included at all Parallel lines and angle measures of all holes are included, but not even close to correct Parallel lines and angle measures of all holes are included with major issues Parallel lines and angle measures of all holes are included with minor issues Parallel lines and angle measures of all holes are perfect COMPOSITION OF Polygons and Solids Composition of polygons and solids not mentioned Composition of polygons and solids mentioned, but not even close to correct Composition of polygons and solids described, but with major errors Composition of polygons and solids described with only minor errors Composition of polygons and solids described perfectly SURFACE AREA Surface Areas not computed Surface Areas computed, but not even close to correct Surface Areas computed, but with some major errors Surface Areas computed with only minor errors Surface Areas computed perfectly VOLUME Volumes not computed Volumes computed, but not even close to correct Volumes computed, but with some major errors Volumes computed, but with only minor errors Volumes computed perfectly